 In all our travels around the world and our quest to discover new countries and all the amazing sights, sounds and experiences we are privileged with along the way, how much of our own country do we leave unseen and undiscovered?

 My own country of England and the United Kingdom for example has had a magnificent run of world class cultural and sporting events over the last 18 months, and I have been lucky to be able to see and experience some of it.
-With the London 2012 Olympics, Paralympics, the Royal wedding and the Diamond Jubilee just for starters, England has been a non stop celebration, and the Visit Britain campaign has been in full swing, promoting our rich natural history and heritage.
+With the London 2012 Olympics and Paralympics, the Royal wedding and the Diamond Jubilee just for starters, England has been a non stop celebration over 2012 and 2013, and the Visit Britain campaign has been in full swing, promoting our rich natural history and heritage.

 This in part has led to a huge rise in people choosing to stay at home for their holidays instead.
 That is if the statistics from the travel companies are to be believed of course.
 I don’t mean that annoyingly persistent part of the new travel lexicon, – the staycation – that some braniac at an advertising firm thought of, I mean actually having a real holiday, a series of days out or a real weekend or week or so away in your own country.